Thai labor and employment laws: All you need to know

 Terminating employees in Thailand requires careful navigation of labor and employment laws.
 An employer is required to provide advance written notice for termination of employment, which is typically at the end of the payment period.
 However, in lieu of notice, an employer can make a payment equivalent to the employee's wage for the notice period.

-Severance pay is another crucial consideration and is dependent on the length of an employee's service.
+Severance pay is another crucial consideration and depends on the length of an employee's service.
 For example, an employee who has worked for 120 days but less than one year is entitled to 30 days' wages.

 This scales up to 300 days' wages for an employee who has worked for ten years or more.
 In cases of termination due to business transfer or unjust causes, the employee may be entitled to special severance pay.

-Remember, the termination process should be conducted fairly and respectfully to maintain a positive business reputation and avoid potential legal disputes.
+Remember, the termination process should be fair and respectful if you want to maintain a positive business reputation and avoid potential legal disputes.

 Hire and onboard Thai employees with Rippling